JaiKrishnan17/Jaikrishnan17/README.md

 **INTRODUCTION**

 Hello!
-I'm JaiKrishnan S K, a passionate Business Analyst graduated with my Master's degree in Business Analytics and Management Science at the University of Southampton.
+I'm JaiKrishnan S K, a passionate Business Analyst, graduated with my Master's degree in Business Analytics and Management Science at the University of Southampton.
 I have a background in Computer Science with hands-on experience in Business analytics and Data Management.
 My GitHub repository showcases my projects in the field of business analytics.